lqnrd/LookingForSatchels/README.md

-integrate the indicator functionality into a Minimap button, separate roles per dungeon (e.g. search for Tank-satchel in Random Heroic Dungeon and Heal-satchel in RaidFinder), add roles to one-click-queue popup (mirror the dungeon finder's behaviour, to check and change the roles you want to queue for)
+integrate the indicator functionality into a Minimap button, separate roles per dungeon (e.g. search for Tank-satchel in Random Heroic Dungeon and Heal-satchel in RaidFinder),